 - IV.
-The intent and purpose of this Public Health Emergency Order No. 2021-002 is to re-issue the Stay at Home (Shelter in Place) requirements and to change curfew hours, effective on January 25, 2021 and continuing for a period of at least three (3) weeks, through February 15, 2021.
+The intent and purpose of this Public Health Emergency Order No. 2021-001 is to continue the Stay at Home (Shelter in Place) requirements, for a period of at least two (2) weeks, including full 57-hour weekend lockdowns from 8:00 P.M.
+MST on January 15, 2021 through 5:00 A.M.
+MST January 18, 2021, and for the same hours on January 22, 2021 through January 25, 2021.
 This Order may be extended.
-These measures are intended to further ensure an effective response to the COVID-19 pandemic by restricting movement of individuals on the Nation to limit contact to prevent the spread of the virus and to minimize the strain on medical response capabilities.
+These measures are intended to further ensure an effective response to the COVID-19 pandemic by restricting movement of individuals on the Nation to limit contact to prevent the spread of the virus and to alleviate the strain on medical response capabilities.
 All provisions of this Order are to be interpreted to effectuate this intent.
 Failure to comply with any provision of this Order constitutes an imminent threat and menace to public health. - V. Individuals are required to STAY HOME and to STAY ON THE NAVAJO NATION.
 Refrain from off-Reservation travel.
 Individuals are also advised not to gather with anyone outside your immediate household and to stay within your local communities. - VI.
-To mitigate the risk, individuals are required to stay home (isolate or quarantine) and self-monitor for the next three (3) weeks.
-Isolation and quarantine help protect the public by preventing exposure to people who have or may be contagious.
+To mitigate the risk, individuals are required to stay home (isolate or quarantine) and self-monitor for an additional two (2) weeks.
+Isolation and quarantine help protect the public by preventing exposure to people who have been or may be contagious.
 Isolation separates people who may be sick from people who are not sick.
 Quarantine separates and restricts the movement of those who are exposed to a contagious disease. - VII.
 According to the Centers for Disease Control and Prevention, "COVID-19 cases and deaths have been reported in all 50 states, and the situation is constantly changing.
 Because travel increases your chances of getting infected and spreading COVID-19, staying home is the best way to protect yourself and others from getting sick." - VIII.
 According to the Centers for Disease Control and Prevention, "Limiting face-to-face contact with others is the best way to reduce the spread of coronavirus disease 2019 (COVID-19)" and "the more closely you interact with others and the longer that interaction, the higher the risk of COVID-19 spread." - IX.
 The Nation's roads remain closed to Visitors for the duration of the declared public health emergency, and Visitors are advised to refrain from traveling to the Navajo Nation.
 Tribal parks will not be accessible to Visitors and Tourists during this time.
-Visitors and Tourists will be informed when the Navajo Nation can safely welcome Visitors back to the Nation. - X. The Navajo Nation is experiencing a downward trajectory of new cases with no sustained rebound; however, we are cautious as the downward trajectory shows a gradual decline in the last two months.
-All service units are plateauing and the rate of new infection has slowed down in the last two months.
-We remain vigilant as new cases are fluctuating in neighboring states and similarly trending to the Navajo Nation, although Arizona remains a concern.
-As coronavirus vaccines are slowly made available to Navajo citizens, please continue to take all precautions after receiving the vaccine.
+Visitors and Tourists will be informed when the Navajo Nation can safely welcome Visitors back to the Nation.

-THEREFORE, NOTICE IS GIVEN that, pursuant to the power and authority set forth in the Navajo Department of Health enabling legislation (NNC Resolution No. CO-50-14), and in conjunction with the Navajo Nation Public Health State of Emergency Declaration (CEM Resolution No. 20-03-11):
+THEREFORE, NOTICE IS GIVEN that pursuant to the power and authority set forth in the Navajo Department of Health enabling legislation (NNC Resolution No. CO-50-14), and in conjunction with the Navajo Nation Public Health State of Emergency Declaration (CEM Resolution No. 20-03-11):